 Too many displays within an aisle puts shoppers at risk of colliding with objects or tripping over displays.
 The same logic applies if there are too many shopping carts, stocking trolleys, or pallets of inventory taking up floor space.

 Fall cases like these can result in life-altering or life-threatening injuries, including head trauma and neck or back concerns.

 Chicago residents are well aware of how much snow winter can bring.
 If you own a property, you are responsible for ensuring sidewalks are cleared of snow and ice.
-It may even be a good idea to clear away leaves in the fall as they can become slippery under certain circumstances as well.
+It may even be a good idea to clear away leaves in the fall, as they can also become slippery under certain circumstances.

 In the case of snow, a property owner can be held liable for damages if someone has a slip and fall accident on their uncleared sidewalk.
-It may even be possible in some circumstances for property owners to be held financially responsible for someone’s injuries if uneven or cracked pavement results in someone getting hurt.
+It may even be possible for Chicago property owners to be held financially responsible for someone’s injuries if uneven or cracked pavement results in someone getting hurt.

-While escalators are a fast alternative to stairs and elevators, they need to be kept in a clean manner, free of trash, cleaning solvents, and spills, to be safe.
-If an escalator is slippery, someone could fall, breaking a bone or suffering a head or spine injury.
+While escalators are a fast alternative to stairs and elevators, they need to be kept clean, free of trash, cleaning solvents, and spills, to be safe.
+If an escalator is slippery, someone could fall, break a bone or suffer a head or spinal cord injury.